American Revolution: 1778–1783: the British move south

+Britain began to view the American Revolutionary War as merely one front in a wider war, and the British chose to withdraw troops from America to reinforce the British colonies in the Caribbean, which were under threat of Spanish or French invasion.
+British commander Sir Henry Clinton evacuated Philadelphia and returned to New York City.
+Washington intercepted him in the Battle of Monmouth Court House, the last major battle fought in the north.
+After an inconclusive engagement, the British retreated to New York City.
+The northern war subsequently became a stalemate, as the focus of attention shifted to the smaller southern theater.

 The British Royal Navy blockaded ports and held New York City for the duration of the war, and other cities for brief periods, but failed in their effort to destroy Washington's forces.
 The British strategy now concentrated on a campaign in the southern states.
-Due to a lack of regular troops at their disposal compared to the Americans, the British commanders saw the "southern strategy" as a more viable plan, as they perceived the southern colonies as strongly Loyalist, with a large population of recent immigrants and large numbers of slaves who might be tempted to run away from their masters to join the British and gain their freedom.
+Due to a lack of regular troops at their disposal compared to the Americans, the British commanders saw the "southern strategy" as a more viable plan.
+They perceived the Southern Colonies as strongly Loyalist, with a large population of recent British immigrants, and large numbers of slaves who might be tempted to run away from their Patriot masters to join the British and gain their freedom.

+The Battle of Cowpens, depicting the 1781 battle in South Carolina, painted by William Ranney in 1845.

 Beginning in late December 1778, the British captured Savannah and controlled the Georgia coastline.
 In 1780, they launched a fresh invasion and took Charleston.
 A significant victory at the Battle of Camden meant that royal forces soon controlled most of Georgia and South Carolina.
 The British set up a network of forts inland, hoping that the Loyalists would rally to the flag.
 Not enough Loyalists turned out, however, and the British had to fight their way north into North Carolina and Virginia with a severely weakened army.
 Behind them, much of the territory that they had already captured dissolved into a chaotic guerrilla war, fought predominantly between bands of Loyalists and American militia, which negated many of the gains that the British had previously made.